Khalil-Youssefi/SRSA-GT/README.md

 # SRSA-GT Source Code
-The present repository includes the source code of our newly proposed SRSA-GT algorithm.
+The present repository includes the source code of our proposed SRSA-GT algorithm (https://doi.org/10.1016/j.asoc.2022.108873).
 The code is written in C# language, and Unity3D is used as the development platform.

-## Imporant Note:
+# Note:
-A research paper related to this repository is currently in the review process, and thus the archive is password protected.
-After the publication of the paper, we will remove the password, and the source code will be publicly available.
+The SRSA algorithm was separately published in our former research paper https://doi.org/10.1016/j.eswa.2021.114907.

 ## Ready-to-use Version